gap-system/gap-distribution/DistributionUpdate/README.md

   binary to be included in the main archives or not shipped (there is also a file `patternscolorpkg.txt` which is used to do the same for packages).

-* `zipreleasebranch`: adds text and binary files to the archive of the core system.

-* `zipmetainfo`: records what has been archived in the meta-information archive.

 ### Stage 2: make preparations in the GAP core

-* `unpackreleasebranch`: unpacks the core system archive and the meta-information archive

 * `updateversioninfo`: uses `sed` to insert version number, release date and other details into the source (so these adjustments will never appear in the